High Holy Days 5785

 • Free and open to all.
 In person only.
 Meet at Ner Shalom and we will stroll together to a spot on Cotati Creek to perform our ancient tashlikh ritual of letting go of what no longer serves us.

-• Come back from Tashlikh and sit with Reb Irwin and Rinat in the shade to sink into a beautiful piyyut by 12th Century Moroccan Rabbi Yehudah ibn Abbas.
+• Come back from Tashlikh and sit with Reb Irwin and Doron Hovav in the shade to sink into a beautiful piyyut by 12th Century Moroccan Rabbi Yehudah ibn Abbas.
 This poem, Et Sha’arei Ratzaon, retells the story of the binding of Isaac, adding spiritual dimensions to it verse by verse.
 It is one more chance for us to sweeten the new year together with shared study and poetic delight.

 greet the High Holy Days Through the Month of Elul